 The dynamics of the surface material are also involved in the evolution of small bodies in our Solar System and are critical for the design and/or operations of landers, sampling devices and rovers to be included in space missions.

 - Asteroid landing: The understanding of surface-lander interactions is important for all asteroid landers as these considerations influence the deployment strategy, the mission design and operations, and even the choice of payload.
 To simulate landing on an asteroid we have developed an Atwood machine: a variable gravity drop tower (Sunday et al., 2016).
 With the tower we perform low velocity collisions in low gravity conditions.
 The results of our experiments indicate that the lower gravity collisions lead to a more fluidized behaviour of the grains (Murdoch et al., 2017).
-To see a video explanation of our drop tower experiment click here.
+To watch an experiment about the Drop Tower simulates asteroid landing.

 - Rolling in low gravity: Using a DEM code that we have improved and validated to model the specific interactions of a wheel with the regolith of a small body (Sunday et al., 2020), we are studying how sinkage, traction and (simplified) maneuverability vary in different types of regolith, at different levels of gravity.
 The results will be used directly for the MMX rover operations planning, and interpretation of the wheel motion and interaction with the regolith on Phobos.